Medication Management Services — Expert Psychiatric Care Near You

 WHEN IS MEDICATION RECOMMENDED?

-- Acute Episodes: In cases of acute episodes of mental illness, such as a manic episode in bipolar disorder or severe panic attacks.
+• Acute episodes require stabilization, such as a manic episode in bipolar disorder or severe panic attacks

 IS MY MEDICATION COVERED BY INSURANCE?